LEXXSAS/html-css-select-customisation/README.md

-> [!NOTE]
-> Customization of select using ul li custom style and javascript
+Customization of select using ul li custom style and javascript